falent/GoogleAssistantTutorial/ReadMe.md

 -   **Fulfilled**, when and if the final value becomes available.
 A _fulfillment value_ becomes permanently associated with the promise.
 This may be any value, including `undefined`.
 -   **Rejected**, if an error prevented the final value from being determined.
 A _rejection reason_ becomes permanently associated with the promise.
 This may be any value, including `undefined`, though it is generally an error
 First simple example

+Promise is a constructor with 2 callbacks.
+Resolve and reject but you can cal them as you wish

 ```javascript
 var somePromise = new Promise( (resolve, reject) => {